cesumilo/Shell-Core/README.md

 4. *redirection_management* : manage redirections in the son process.
 5. *redirection_management_close* : manage redirections in the parent process.
 6. *signal_handler* : manage signals that are given by the son process.
 7. *signal_handler_parent* : manage signals in the parent process.
-For example if the son send a *SEGSEGV* signal.
+For example if the son sends a *SEGSEGV* signal.
 8. *check_signal* : print a message on the *STDOUT* if there is an error.

 **System functions : (mandatory for pipes and redirections)**